DarshanKrishna-DK/Voice-Assistant-DevBraze/README.md

 threading.Thread: For multithreading.<br>

 <h3>Features</h3><br>
-This voice assistant project is capable of performing the following tasks:<br>
+This voice assistant project is capable of performing the following tasks:<br><br>
 Text-to-Speech: Converts text input into spoken words using pyttsx3.<br>
 Speech Recognition: Recognizes and interprets voice commands using speech_recognition.<br>
 Date and Time: Provides information about the current date and time.<br>